All right, so I went and looked at the Facebook post that Reuters cited that had 4,000 responses, and they were not all livid.

 They exchanged goods with the Indians, and the profits finally allowed them to pay off the debts to the sponsors, the merchants in London who had sponsored them.

-The success and the prosperity of what was the Plymouth settlement is what attracted more Europeans and began what came to be known as the Great Puritan migration.
+The success and the prosperity of what was the Plymouth settlement is what attracted more Europeans and began what came to be known as the Great Puritan Migration.

 Word spread all the way back to England, and it began this humongous migration of people.

-Remember, the pilgrims preceded the founding of the country by hundreds of years.
+Remember, the Pilgrims preceded the founding of the country by hundreds of years.

 They really were the ones that got it started and showed how it could be done.

-They were it was so plentiful.
+It was so plentiful.

 This was what they were thankful for.

-They thanked God for the guidance found in the Bible for restructuring their community and shared their bounty with the Indians who did teach them how to do things they didn't know to do, basically be farmers.
+They thanked God for the guidance found in the Bible for restructuring their community and shared their bounty with the Indians who did teach them how to do things they didn't know how to do, basically be farmers.

 That's the true story of Thanksgiving.